agracio/edge-js/README.md

 ### How to: script T-SQL in a Node.js application

-**Full documentation available here https://github.com/agracio/edge-sql**
+**Full documentation available at https://github.com/agracio/edge-sql**

 ### How to: support for other CLR languages